rsha256/TI-Programs/README.md

 # Real-TI-Programs
 This Repository contains programs that could possibly be used for cheating!
 Do not cheat, this is only for reference-not meant for academic use.
 I am not responsible for any academic Integrity violations.

-This repository has all calculator's programs that i have picked up.
-If you want source code e-mail me at rahuldshah3@gmail.com
+This repository has all the calculator's programs that I found useful in my high school career.
+Some are not by me and all rights are reserved to the respective owners (some file descriptions were unfortunately lost when my old computer broke but i managed to transfer whatever were in my calculators at the time to my computer and scavenge some data back.
+If you want source code for something self-made, e-mail me at rahuldshah3@gmail.com

 To Archive and UnArchive: 2nd then + then 2 then 7 (the * means it IS archived)